 This type of system can be customized to suit any size of property, unlike manual sprinklers which have a limited range of motion.

 Reduce the amount of water you use to water your lawn and garden with the strategic placement and timing of your irrigation system.
 Studies have shown that as much as seven percent of runoff can occur from poor use of residential water.
-Installing eco-friendly irrigation systems that are used properly can limit waste to a minimal.
+Installing eco-friendly irrigation systems that are used properly can limit waste to a minimum.

-System monitoring is required to ensure optimal performance, and seasonal maintenance will need to be performed each spring and fall to prevent damage from freezing and water leakage.
+System monitoring is required to ensure optimal performance and seasonal maintenance will need to be performed each spring and fall to prevent damage from freezing and water leakage.

 Sprinkler heads may become damaged, and system components can wear or malfunction over time.
 However, The Grounds Guys offers irrigation system repair services.